-As already noted in section C.1.2. above, in February 2024 Ms Sylvia Bigio has been appointed as director, by co-option, as proprietary director (representing the shareholding interest of the shareholder Amber Capital UK, LLP), to fill the vacancy on the Board following the death of Mr. Miguel Barroso.
+In January 2024, the director Mr. Miguel Barroso Ayats died and in February 2024 Ms Sylvia Bigio has been appointed as director, by co-option, as proprietary director to fill the vacancy on the Board following the death of Mr. Miguel Barroso.